manderson394/carbConscious/designDocuments/userStories.md

 ### Edit Menu Items to My Favorites

 As a registered user, I should be able to edit new or existing menu items for my list of favorites (add, modify, or delete).

+### Edit Profile

+As a registered user, I should be able to edit my profile settings.

+### Search for Restaurants Near the User (Stretch Goal)

+As a user, I should be able to search for restaurant menus near me using my location data.